jadawa/disc_bot/README.md

 # disc_bot
-simple bot using OpenAI APIs
+simple bot using OpenAI APIs and some corpo weather APIs